 Long-term Residence Permit of a Resident of Another EU Member State

-Long-term residence of a resident of another EU member state is a type of residence permit which is intended for third-country nationals, who have a long-term residence permit in another member state of the European Union, and who are, at the same time, entitled to the status of an EU resident, and who wish to sojourn in the Czech Republic for a period exceeding three months.
+Long-term residence of a resident of another EU member state is a type of residence permit which is intended for third-country nationals, who have a permanent residence permit in another member state of the European Union, and who are, at the same time, entitled to the status of an EU resident, and who wish to sojourn in the Czech Republic for a period exceeding three months.

 GENERAL INFO